GehanPerera/DeliveryApp/README.txt

 Start Apache Server.

-Use the database connection parameters from: source/dbconnect.php
+Update the database connection parameters in the file: source/dbconnect.php

 Navigate to Home page: index.php